 Advait Arun | January 18, 2022

-Devon Colmer (MSFS'22) is pursuing a master's degree in the Georgetown University Walsh School of Foreign Service with concentrations in science and technology in international affairs and Asian studies.
+Rena Sasaki (MSFS'23) is pursuing a master's degree in the Georgetown University Walsh School of Foreign Service with a concentration in global politics and security.

 Yichu Huang | January 18, 2022